Gamblers' Fallacy

 Below is a legendary story that relates to that last idea.

-Long, long ago, an Indian king challenged one of his subjects to a game of chess and lost.
+gamblers fallacy rice Long, long ago, an Indian king challenged one of his subjects to a game of chess and lost.
 Prior to the game, the king had told his subject (who was also a good mathematician) he could have anything he wanted if he won.
 Having won, the subject asked for rice.
 More specifically, the subject wanted one grain of rice on the first square of the chessboard, two on the second, four on the third, eight on the fourth, etc.

 The king was a little upset at the request because he had promised his subject "anything he wanted", and he thought the request would amount to less than a sack of rice as opposed to the bags of jewels and gold he had anticipated.
 [No, king, it actually amounts to 18,446,744,073,709,551,615 grains of rice.]
 However, the king soon learned that even if he sold all his national assets, he did not have enough money to buy the rice needed to fulfil the subject's request.
 [In fact, he would have needed about 210 billion tons of rice, enough to cover the whole territory of India with a metre-thick layer.
 What happened next is disputed.
 Some versions of this story say the subject was punished and some say he became king.
 Some cultures tell this story with wheat and not rice.]

-Anyway, if you're planning to go to the casino with this "great" plan, remember, it's based on a Gamblers' Fallacy that has been committed by lots of people before you.
+Anyway, if you're planning to go to the casino with this "great" plan, remember, it's based on a gamblers' fallacy that has been committed by lots of people before you.

 Summary of Gamblers' Fallacy